Posterior Approach to Femur indications:

 - Exploration of the sciatic nerve.

-- Make a Longitudinal incision (20 cm) down the midline of the posterior aspect of the thigh.
+- Make a straight longitudinal incision about 20 cm long down the midline of the posterior aspect of the thigh.

 - Lateral intermuscular septum which covers vastus lateralis muscle innervated by the femoral nerve.